ELECTION to Board of Directors

 ● Serve a three-year term unless elected to fill the remainder of another Director’s term.

-● Prepare for, attend and participate actively in board activities, including but not limited to: monthly meetings, committee work, online discussion, training sessions, and retreats.
+● Prepare for, attend and participate actively in board activities, including but not limited to: monthly & weekly meetings, committee work, online discussion, training sessions, and retreats.

 ● Work cooperatively to reach decisions and accept group decisions as the voice of the board.